dotlang/language/doc/RFE.md

 Don't forget , list literals should be prefixed with `_` too.

 ? - Memory layout for a struct which embeds other structs.
+We need to have `x.Shape` refer to a real Shape object.
 `Circle := {Shape, r: float}
 ```
 At 0: 	type_id := 34